NickVelos420/Auto-Instagram-Tag-Commenter/README.md

+# THE BOT IS STILL IN PRODUCTION AND I DON'T KNOW IF IT WORKS PROPERLY

-# This bot can help you with commenting on giveaways.
+## This bot can help you with commenting on giveaways.

 #### The bot will not work if you haven't downloaded the modules that I'm using.
 To download them you need to have python and pip installed